Introduction

 Step-by-Step Instructions

-Place the beef balls on the hot griddle and immediately press down firmly with a large, flat spatula or burger press.
-Smash them until they’re about ¼-inch thick.
-Season generously with salt and pepper.
+Place beef balls onto the hot griddle and **immediately press down firmly** with a **spatula or burger press** until about **¼ inch thick**.

-Step 5: Toast and Assemble
+Step 3: Toast and Assemble

 Pro tip: For the juiciest smash burgers, don’t press down after the initial smash and only flip once.